 It may seem irrelevant, but keep in mind that some governments have implemented firewalls with deep-packet inspection.
 Their function is to disable all VPN usage.
 So, with obfuscation, you're immune to their blocks to some extent.
-With that said, user testimony implies that IPVanish doesn’t work in China.

-Like most consumer-grade VPN service providers, IPVanish uses 256-bit AES encryption.
+Like most consumer-grade VPN service providers, IPVanish uses the 256-bit AES encryption.
 Originally known as Rijndael, this standard is considered one of the safest options to encrypt data.
 For this reason, it's widely used in government and financial institutions.
 It's simply too complex to be brute-forced by hackers.

 Account authentication is processed with SHA-512 hash functions, scrambling your login information into hashes.
 Because it's SHA-512, each hash's size is 512 bits, so it's a lot to process.
-Cracking such a hash would take an absurd amount of time, making your data safe.
+Replicating such a hash would take an absurd amount of time, making your data safe.

 IPVanish does have a standard kill switch that shuts down your internet connection if a link to a VPN server is interrupted.
 However, there are more customization options for it.

 It's also possible to block LAN access to shut the device off from the local network devices.
-This may be relevant if you're cautious about who could also be connected on a public Wi-Fi.
+This may be relevant if you're cautious about who could also be connected on a public wifi.
 In reverse, you can set it up so that you can block all other local network interfaces when you're connected to the VPN.
 This may help you to prevent your data from leaking when you're downloading torrent files.

 When looking for a suitable business location, IPVanish picked one of the worst available options – the US.
 This is home to the NSA, which is tapped into all of the country's data lines.
 Also, the US government is one of the founding members of the Five Eyes alliance.